bsbox-ir/village-map.py/README.md

-# village-map.py
+# village-svr.py
-The complete source code of the Village Server by https://github.com/EraOSBeta
+The complete source code of the Village Server by <a href="https://github.com/EraOSBeta" rel="nofollow">EraOSBeta</a>